misiektoja/xbox_monitor/README.md

 The script requires Python 3.x.

-It uses [xbox-webapi](https://github.com/OpenXbox/xbox-webapi-python) library, also requests, pytz, httpx and python-dateutil.
+It uses [xbox-webapi](https://github.com/OpenXbox/xbox-webapi-python) library, also requests, pytz, tzlocal, httpx and python-dateutil.

 It has been tested succesfully on:
 - macOS (Ventura & Sonoma)